Stuycs-K/finalprojectapcs-5-hernandez-alvaro-au-kayden/DEVLOG-Kayden_Au.md

 ### 2025-05-27
 Working on collisions.
 Friction works, but the logic for collisions doesn't checkout, need to work on that and research it more.
 Spent class time on it so about 40 minutes.

+### 2025-05-28
+Working on the starting position of the balls and the table class.
+Need to figure out the center to center distance of the diagonal balls as well as the center to center distance between adjacent balls.
+Need to find the true center for each ball and also the cue ball.